 Freeze-Dried Strawberries Tips & FAQ's

-Is this strawberry sugar recipe vegan?
-I’ve used granulated sugar for this recipe which some vegans consider acceptable, but for strict vegans, you must instead use vegan-friendly raw cane sugar, certified organic cane sugar, or sugar made from 100% beets.
-Why is this?
+I've used granulated sugar for this recipe which some vegans consider acceptable, but for strict vegans, you must instead use vegan-friendly raw cane sugar, certified organic cane sugar, or sugar made from 100% beets.

-Are dehydrated strawberries the same as freeze-dried strawberries?
-No. Dehydrated strawberries are usually moist and chewy because they contain more water.
+No, dehydrated strawberries are usually moist and chewy because they contain more water.
 On the other hand, freeze-dried fruit (including strawberries) is crunchy and crisp and contains much less water making it ideal for long-term storage and weighs less than dehydrated fruit.

 You might also love this delicious Triple Strawberry cake recipe!
 It makes the best strawberry cupcakes with strawberry sugar whipped cream and strawberry coulis!